jsaalfrank/Madagscar/README.md

 * Method details so specific that they need not be published

 A table of individual mice and their weight used as covariate for a sequencing experiment should be saved as a file and referenced in 00_Files.md.

-### 01_Background.md

-This document elaborates on the cornerstones of the project.
-While the main Readme.md is for guidance of the visitor, this is to explain the

-* objective,
-* deliverables (when we have all these, the paper can be submitted),
-* literature relevant to the study, with a short description,
-* and relevant communication, e.g. from people who do not contribute to the repo.

-### 02-06_Abc.md

-Here, the manuscript can be drafted.
-In 03\_Results.md, figures are implemented.
-02_Methods and 03\_Results can contain a supplementary section.

 ### environment.yml